aurimas13/Machine-Learning-Goodness/README.md

 If you find difficulty in running Jupyter Notebook through Browser then you could use Google Colab by clicking [here](https://colab.research.google.com/notebooks/intro.ipynb).
 Functionalities of both machines are similar.

-# Photo
+# Logo
 [(Back to top)](#table-of-contents)

-The Photo of the repository can be found [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Public/Photo/ml.png).
+The Logo of the repository can be found [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Public/Images/ml.png).

 # License
 [(Back to top)](#table-of-contents)